oslabs-beta/notikube/README.md

 ```
 helm install prometheus prometheus-community/prometheus
 ```
-- Promtheus is now installed!
+- Prometheus is now installed!

 ### 4. Expose prometheus-server
-- In order for NotiKube to properly pull your cluster's metrics you'll need to expose your prometheus server's exernal IP address.
+- In order for NotiKube to properly pull your cluster's metrics you'll need to expose your Prometheus server's external IP address.
-- You may need change the service type for your prometheus-server from clusterIP to LoadBalancer.
+- You may need to change the service type for your prometheus-server from clusterIP to LoadBalancer.
 ```
 kubectl patch svc prometheus-server -p '{"spec": {"type":"LoadBalancer"}}'
 ```
-  - If you don't have kubectl, the kubernetes command-line tool, insalled check out this [guide](https://kubernetes.io/docs/tasks/tools/)
+  - If you don't have kubectl, the Kubernetes command-line tool, installed check out this [guide](https://kubernetes.io/docs/tasks/tools/)
 - Grab your prometheus-server's external IP address for your Notikube account
 ```
 kubectl get services
 ```

 ### 5. Notikube webhook
-- Once you have your prometheus-server exposed, you can connect your prometheus alert manager to Notikube
+- Once you have your prometheus-server exposed, you can connect your Prometheus alert manager to Notikube
 - Make sure you create an account with Notikube before you continue with this step
 - On your terminal, enter the following
 ```
-kubectl edit configmaps prometheus-alertmanager
+kubectl edit config maps prometheus-alertmanager
 ```
 - Click 'i' to insert
 - In the alertmanager.yml file, insert the following